 No prior learning or qualifications are required to apply for an Apprenticeship.
 All we ask is that you are 16 years of age, in current employment, have lived in the UK for the last 3 years (or have proof of residency if less) and are not currently accessing another government funded qualification.

 How your Apprenticeship is funded will depend upon whether you work for a large Levy paying employer or a small non-levy paying employer, and will involve a contractual obligation with your employer.
 Please speak to your employer or contact us for further advice or guidance on funding.

-Advance Care Training are an approved EFSA provider registered on the RoATP and the Nottingham City Council approved provider register
+Advance Care Training are an approved ESFA main provider registered on the RoATP and Nottingham City Council approved provider register